Living Wills Offer Peace of Mind

 by visiting the National Hospice and Palliative Care Organization website.
 Any forms

 you use must be signed, dated, and witnessed.

 It's best to be as exact as possible.
 Avoid unclear statements like, "Just let me

 go peacefully."
 In a crisis situation, caregivers need clear directions.
 This also

 helps avoid conflicts.
-Make sure that your family, friends, health care team, and
+Make sure that your family, friends, healthcare team, and hospital

-hospital or other health care providers all have a copy of your living will so that
+or other healthcare providers all have a copy of your living will so that it can be